-The LTPP Traffic Analysis Software (LTAS) database was first included in SDR 24, January 2010.
-The LTAS database contains daily and monthly traffic data used in the computation of annual traffic estimates stored in the pavement performance database, traffic monitoring equipment locations, statistical summaries used in the quality review of traffic data, data errors, and other information used in the traffic data review and analysis.
-The database is structured as a standalone series of Access databases following the same type of functional structure as the pavement performance database.
-Starting with SDR 26, the Table Navigator contained in SDR volume 1, includes metadata on the LTAS tables.
-A separate LTAS DBdatabase user guide is available from the Reference Library, since this database has many differences from the PPDB and has a different user community.
+The LTAS database was first included in SDR 24, January 2010.
+The LTAS database contains daily and monthly traffic data used in the computation of annual traffic estimates stored in the PPDB, traffic monitoring equipment locations, statistical summaries used in the quality review of traffic data, data errors, and other information used in the traffic data review and analysis.
+The database is structured as a standalone series of Access databases following the same type of functional structure as the PPDB.